Placement essentials for students

 The Working with Children Check (known in Queensland as the Blue Card check) is a screening process that assesses your suitability to work with children based on known disciplinary and police information.

 It can take eight weeks to receive your Blue Card, so please apply as soon as possible.
-Most JCU departments have pre-filled Blue Card application forms, so please check with your college/discipline student placement unit.
 There is no fee for students, and the Blue Card is valid for three years.
-It should be renewed one month before its expiry date.

 Visit: Big Interview - this resource combines training and practice to help improve your interview technique and build your confidence.